 I am a journalist, I graduated from the YSU Faculty of Journalism.
 In 2006, when I was still a sophomore, I joined Hetq.
-Before that, in 2005-2006, I was a correspondent for the Hayastany Hanrapetutyun Armenian daily.
+Before that, in 2005-2006, I was a correspondent for the Hayastani Hanrapetutyun Armenian daily.
 In 2009-2010, I worked as a journalist for the Martik official newspaper of the Artsakh Defense Army.
 I still work at Hetq.

 Over the years, I have come to prefer topics related to sports, aviation, and officials' property overseas.
 In general, I like spending time in different foreign registers.
-I’m experienced in joint investigations of property and companies of Armenian officials together with my foreign partners (Czech Republic, Bulgaria, Ukraine).
+I’m experienced in joint investigations of property and companies of Armenian officials together with my foreign partners (particularly Czech Republic, Bulgaria, Ukraine).
 My investigations have been published not only in Hetq but also in the OCCRP (Organized Crime Corruption Project), of which Hetq is a member.

 I’ve participated in various trainings in Yerevan, Tbilisi, and Berlin.
 I am convinced that in parallel with practical work, the journalist should always strive to gain new knowledge, because especially now the world is developing and changing very fast, and journalists should always keep their finger on the pulse of these developments and changes.

-I have taken part in the last three conferences (2015, 2017, 2019) organized by the Global Investigative Reporting Network (GIJN), as well as press conferences in Ukraine and Estonia, where I presented the Armenian experience of investigative journalism.
+I have taken part in several conferences (2015, 2017, 2019) organized by the Global Investigative Reporting Network (GIJN), as well as press conferences in Ukraine and Estonia, where I presented the Armenian experience of investigative journalism.
 Making new connections with foreign partners is one of the most important tools of an investigative journalist, which, in my case, allows me to track the business activities of officials abroad, using the databases and information flows of a particular country.

 I will be happy to share my experience and knowledge with our students and colleagues.